-If you are a Rush-Copley Family Medicine resident or a Rush student, resident or employee, the proxy server will accept the same credentials as your PC or MyRushPC, or your RUConnected, Rush Outlook webmail, or Epic account.
-If you have a working login for one of these services but aren’t able to access library resources, please contact the Library Services Desk at (312) 942-5950 for assistance using it.
-If you cannot remember your login and password, please contact the help desk by phone at (312) 942-4357.
-The library cannot reset this password.
+If you are a Rush-Copley Family Medicine resident or a Rush student, faculty member, resident or employee, the proxy server will accept your Rush username and password.
+These are the same credentials you use for your Rush email (@rush.edu), your on-campus PC, the University Portal, My Apps, or your RUMC Epic access.
+If you have a working login for one of these services but aren’t able to access a specific library resource, please contact the Library Services Desk by phone at (312) 942-5950, by chat, or by email at firstname.lastname@example.org for assistance using it.
+If you cannot remember your Rush username or password, please contact the Rush Help Desk by phone at (312) 942-4357.
+Library staff cannot reset your Rush password.

 If you are a resident or fellow at John H. Stroger, Jr. Hospital of Cook County, your credentials were delivered to your Cook County Health and Hospitals System email account when you began your program.